Actions Speak Louder Than Goals: Valuing Player Actions in Soccer: Related work

 \section{Related work}

-Although the valuation of player actions is an important task with respect to player recruitment and valuation, this subject has remained virtually unexplored in the soccer analytics community due to the challenges resulting from the dynamic and low-scoring nature of soccer.
-The approaches from \citet{norstebo2016valuing} for soccer, \citet{routley2015markov} for ice hockey, and \citet{cervone2014pointwise} for basketball come closest to our framework.
-They address the task of valuing individual actions by modeling each game as a Markov game~\citep{littman1994markov}.
-In contrast to \citet{norstebo2016valuing} and \citet{routley2015markov}, which divide the pitch into a fixed number of zones, our approach models the precise spatial locations of each action.
-Unlike \citet{cervone2014pointwise}, which is restricted to valuing only three types of on-the-ball actions, our approach considers any relevant on-the-ball action during a game.
-However, our definitions of player actions, action sets and games are similar to those used by these works as well as earlier research for soccer~\citep{rudd2011framework, hirotsu2002using}, American football~\citep{goldner2012markov}, and baseball~\citep{tango2007book}.
+While valuing player actions in soccer is an important task, it has remained virtually unexplored due to the challenges resulting from the dynamic and low-scoring nature of soccer.
+The approaches from \citet{norstebo2016valuing}, \citet{bransen2019pressure} and \citet{fernandez2019decomposing} for soccer, \citet{routley:uai15} and~\citet{liu:ijcai18} for ice hockey, and \citet{cervone2014pointwise} for basketball come closest to our framework.
+Most of these approaches address the task of valuing individual actions by modeling a game as a Markov game~\citep{littman1994markov}.
+In contrast to \citet{norstebo2016valuing} and \citet{routley:uai15}, which divide the pitch into a fixed number of zones, our approach models the exact locations of each action.
+Unlike \citet{cervone2014pointwise}, which values only three types of on-the-ball actions, our approach considers any relevant on-the-ball action during a game.
+However, our definitions of player actions, game states, and action values are similar to those used by these works as well as earlier research for soccer~\citep{rudd2011framework, hirotsu2002using}, American football~\citep{goldner2012markov}, and baseball~\citep{tango2007book}.

-Most of the related work on soccer either focuses on a limited number of player-action types like passes and shots or fails to account for the circumstances under which the actions occurred. \citet{decroos2017starss}, \citet{knutson2017introducing}, and \citet{gregory2017how} address the task of valuing the actions leading up to a goal attempt, whereas \citet{bransen2017valuing} addresses the task of valuing individual passes.
-The former approaches naively assign credit to the individual actions by accounting for a limited amount of contextual information only, while the latter approach is limited to a single type of action only.
+Most of the related work on soccer either focuses on a limited number of player action types like passes and shots or fails to account for the circumstances under which the actions occurred. \citet{decroos2017starss}, \citet{knutson2017introducing}, and \citet{gregory2017how} address the task of valuing the actions leading up to a goal attempt, whereas \citet{bransen2019measuring}, \citet{bransen2018mlsa}, and \citet{gyarmati2016qpass} address the task of valuing individual passes.
+The former approaches naively assign credit to the individual actions by accounting for a limited amount of contextual information only, while the latter approaches are limited to a single type of action.

-Furthermore, this work is also related to the work on expected-goals models, which estimate the probability of a goal attempt resulting into a goal \citep{lucey2014quality,caley2015premier,altman2015beyond,mackay2016introducing,aalbers2016expected,mackay2017predicting}.
-In our framework, computing the expected-goals value of a goal attempt boils down to estimating the value of the game state prior to the goal attempt.
+Furthermore, this work is also related to expected-goals models, which estimate the probability of a goal attempt resulting into a goal \citep{lucey2014quality,caley2015premier,altman2015beyond,mackay2017predicting,decroos2017predicting}.
+In our \frameworkname framework, computing the expected-goals value of a goal attempt boils down to estimating the value of the game state prior to the goal attempt.